-iii) Obtain references from the applicant's current and previous employers?
-3. Did the charter school maintain up- to-date fingerprints of all governing board members as of the testing date?
-Charter Contract 4.
-Were all other personnel fingerprint checked as of the testing date?
-A.R.S. §15-183 (C)(5) and A.R.S.
-15-512 5.
-Did the charter school inform the parents and guardians of pupils enrolled in the school of the availability of resume information for all employees who provide instruction to pupils?
-A.R.S. §15-183 (F) SPECI AL EDUCATION 1.
-Is the staff the school uses to provide special education services (internal or contracted) certified in special education?
-2. Does the school conduct 45 day screenings on all new students?
-AAC R7-2-401 3.
-Are evaluations and IEPs on file for special education students?
-34 CFR 300.341-350 and 300.531-536 INSUF RANCE REQUIREMENTS A.R.S. §15-183(M) Does th ne school have the required insurance for liability and property loss?
-ON A.R.S. §15-185 (B)(6) (See also Attorney General Opinion I98- nd Laws 2010, 7 th S.S., Ch.
-8, Sec.
-16 than as e school refrain from charging fees that may be considered tuition other provided for in A.R.S. §15-185(B)(6) [nonresidents] and Laws 2010, 7 th h.
-8, Sec.
-16 [full day kindergarten for fiscal year 2011 only]?
-This Q Questionnaire was completed in accordance with the minimum audit standard rds as set forth in the instructions on page Audit Firm Date Preparer's Signature (Audit Firm Representative) Title
+i) Document the necessity for hiring/placing the individual prior to receiving a FCC? ii) Obtain statewide criminal history information on the individual? iii) Obtain references from the applicant's current and previous employers?
+3. charter school maintain up- to-date fingerprints of all governing Governing Body members as of the testing date?
+Charter 4.
+Were a ll other personnel fingerprint checked as of the testing date?
+5. Did the enrolle §15-183 (C)(5) and A.R.S.
+15-512 charter school inform the parents and guardians of pupils d in the school of the availability of resume information for all vees who provide instruction to pupils?
+A.R.S. §15-183 (F) SPECI AL ED UCATION 1. taff the school uses to provide special education services al or contracted) certified in special education?
+2. Does th R7-2-4 ne school conduct 45 day screenings on all new students?
+AAC 01 3. aluations and IEPs on file for special education students?
+34 00.341-350 and 300.531-536 INSUI RANCE REQUIREMENTS A.R.S. §15-183(M) Does th ne schoo I have the required insurance for liability and property loss?
+007) S.S. §15-185 (B)(6) (See also Attorney General Opinion 198- refrain from charging fees that may be considered tuition other d for in A.R.S. §15-185(B)(6) [nonresidents]?
+This (Question naire was completed in accordance with the minimum standards as set forth in the instructions on page 2.
+1 0 Audit Firm Date Prepai rer's Signature (Audit Firm Representative) Title

-&lt;sup>1 Specific contract cites could not be provided as term references vary per contract year.
+$^{^{2}}$ Specific contract cites could not be provided as term references vary per contract year.